-To measure the ideological preferences of the candidates running in these individual county legislative races, we merge our elections data - the names and locations of candidates - with campaign donations data from the Database on Ideology, Money in Politics, and Elections (DIME, Bonica, 2013).13 We approximate the ideology of county elected officials who contribute to campaigns using the "CFscores" in these contributor-level data.14 We also use them to estimate the median ideology in each county legislature.15
+To measure the ideological preferences of the candidates running in these individual county legislative races, we merge our elections data - the names and locations of candidates - with campaign donations data from the Database on Ideology, Money in Politics, and Elections (DIME, Bonica, 2013).13 We approximate the ideology of county elected officials who contribute to campaigns using the "CFscores" in these contributor-level data.14

 13 Specifically, we match the candidates in each county legislative election to the names in the DIME database of 15 million campaign contributors in the 1980-2012 election cycles.
-We were able to match 2,316 of the
+We were able to match 2,316 of the total 8,476 winning legislators in our data to valid unique contributors.
+More details on this matching process are in Supplementary Appendix F.